Line and Load Transient Testing for Power Supplies

 Figure 4 shows the response of the controller and increasing overshoot and ringing as phase margin is decreased.
 Eventually full oscillations occur as the phase margin is reduced to near zero.
 The plus side to this approach is that, as the phase margin is reduced below 90°, the response time decreases.
 At a phase margin of around 72° the recovery is the fastest with 0% overshoot.

-Generating line and load transient responses for power supplies must be done in a way that will generate relatively fast steps in line voltage and load current, and thus best approximate a true step function relative to the controller's bandwidth.
+Generating Line and Load TransientsGenerating line and load transient responses for power supplies must be done in a way that will generate relatively fast steps in line voltage and load current, and thus best approximate a true step function relative to the controller's bandwidth.
 This task might require special attention to the layout and component selection.
 The parasitic inductance, resistance, and capacitance of PC-board traces and components will act to limit the slew rates required when generating reasonably fast step responses with large switched currents.

 Once the rise time and the voltage or current step are known, a measure of the effects on the step from any parasitic inductance, resistance, and capacitance can be estimated.
 Suppose, for example, a 10A step in 200ns needs to be applied at the output.
 If there is 100nH of inductance between the output capacitor and the load, then the fastest rise time that can be reached (discounting any delays due to switching on the load) is 555ns.
 Clearly the parasitic inductance is critical.
 On the other hand, if a step of 10A in 10µs needs to be generated at the same output, then the limitations due to the inductance will only account for 5% of the total rise time.

 Generating Line TransientsFast line transients can be generated with two low RDS(ON) n-Channel MOSFETs switching between two DC power supplies.
 This is setup as described in Figure 5.
 During time A, Q1 pulls the power supply input to the 5V supply while Q2 disconnects the input from the 3V supply.
 During time B, Q1 disconnects the 5V supply and Q2 connects the input to the 3V supply.
 Note that the source of Q2 connects to the 3V supply while the drain of Q1 connects to the 5V supply.
 This somewhat unusual connection prevents the unwanted conduction of the MOSFETs body diodes.
 The gate drive for Q1 and Q2, (VGS), must be a threshold voltage above the drain-to-source voltage (VDS) to fully turn on the switch.
 This can pose problems with high-voltage inputs, although when dealing with 5V or lower systems, sufficient gate drive is readily available from function generators or MOSFET drivers.
 The MAX4428, for example, can source and sink up to 1.5A with 18V gate drive and has a complimentary output which drives both FETs out of phase.

 ParasiticsParasitic inductance, resistance, and capacitance limit the clean waveform of the simulated step function.
 Figure 5 shows the important parasitics encountered when generating a line transient step.
 To source and sink the necessary large currents, the series resistance and inductance of the PC board, MOSFETs, and capacitors must be minimized.
 With the large capacitance and low resistance of the circuit, the step response becomes underdamped.
 This results in ringing (resonance) from the inductance and capacitance at the junction between MOSFETs and at the input to the power supply in Figure 5.
 Although the inductance cannot be reduced to zero, it can be reduced to a point where the resonant frequency is high enough to be negligible with the practical rise and fall times of the simulated step function.